jasonrouss/Shawarma/README.md

-# Project Shawarma
+# Project Rome wasn't build in one day

 ### Technology used: Reactjs and Material-ui and Figma for designing the web page

 ### Duration: 5 hours